Brokerages Must Do More to Supervise Brokers with History of Misconduct

-Broker-dealers are not doing enough to supervise brokers under their charge who have committed indiscretions in the past.
-According a recent report from the North American Securities Administrators Association (NASAA) based on its sweeping investigation covering 30 jurisdictions across the US, not nearly enough firms are putting brokers with a history of misconduct on “heightened supervision.”
+Broker-dealers are not doing enough to supervise brokers under their charge who have committed indiscretions in the past. according to a recent report from the North American Securities Administrators Association (NASAA) based on its sweeping investigation covering 30 jurisdictions across the US, not nearly enough firms are putting brokers with a history of misconduct on “heightened supervision.”

 FINRA and NASAA Want Broker-Dealers to Do More to Supervise Bad Apple Brokers